 To meet time to market requirements, initiate EI-DFMA with your manufacturing partner to incorporate cost savings ideas during the first design iteration.
-While the preliminary design may be rough and incomplete, it is a good basis to initiate concept reviews to obtain management support for full scale development.
-Once approved, OEM engineers should ensure the product meets functionality and cost targets in its very first design cycle, without the option of additional design re-spins.
+While the preliminary design may be rough and incomplete, it is a good basis for concept reviews so you can build management support for full scale development.
+Once approved, OEM engineers should ensure the product meets functionality and cost targets in its first design cycle, without the option of additional design re-spins.
 The chances of meeting cost goals early on are much greater if the OEM initiates EI-DFMA with the manufacturing partner.
 Together, they can define product, material, fabrication, assembly processes and "what-if" scenarios on cost trade-offs versus feature, function, form and appearance.
 The manufacturer can then provide options for cost reduction and product manufacturability features that optimize design choices.